wp-plugins/contact-form-7-signature-addon/readme.txt

 Important note : since version 2.0, the plugin no longer uses inline base64 encoded images, and signature images are saved to your wordpress upload directory.
 So every email clients compatibility issues should be gone !

+Super important note : Version 2.3 is only meant to work with CF7 v4.2 and higher.
+Keep a good old 2.2 version of the plugin if don't have CF7 4.2 or higher installed.

 == Screenshots ==

 1. Signature field configuration